 Sea Kayak Instruction Courses: Level 3 Skills

-Accommodation at Rock Island Lodge B&B pre/post trip: $98/night.
+Reduced rate on accommodation at Rock Island Lodge B&B pre/post trip.
+Use code: COURSEGUEST

 This Paddle Canada Level-3 sea kayak based course is designed for advanced-intermediate to advanced paddlers wanting to advance their personal paddling and leadership skills and experience in an extended 5-day wilderness expedition environment.
 Facilitated by an advanced and experienced instructor(s) it will be a strong supporting peer-to-peer learning environment.

 - Developing your paddling skills to a higher level of proficiency; developing a personal skill set of rescue and towing skills specific to a variety of conditions; development of a higher level of technical paddling skills in more challenging conditions; an opportunity to master rolling in “real” conditions; safe surfing and rock hopping; loaded and unloaded boat handling, etc.

 - Developing practical group and peer-to-peer leadership, risk assessment, decision-making, judgement, group management, and seamanship skills and experience in the context of a multi-day journey along an exposed wilderness coastline.